cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

      - $\mathbf{\epsilon_\theta}(x_t, t)$ is just applying our model, so it's equivalent to simply calling `model(x_t, ts)`.
    - We already precomputed posterior variance $\sigma$, which we've already computed thanks to the $betas$ and $alphas$, so we just need to apply `extract(...)` to it to get $\sigma_t$ and that's it for this part.

-Now, just assemble all the formulas above to get the final formula
+Now, just assemble all the formulas above to get the final formula from *Algorithm 2: Sampling*.

 <exercisequote>
 Complete the following template function you'll find in the notebook